loktacar/wallpapermaker/README.md

 Configuration
 ===============================================================================

-Configuring `wpmaker` is easy, run `python wpmaker.py --help` for a list of configuration files.
-Then create one of them, (1) is user-specific, (2) is installation-specific.
-The options are the same as the longer named options used in the command line.
+To configure `wpmaker`, run `python wpmaker.py --help` for a list of configuration files.
+Then create either or both of them, (0) is user-specific, (1) is installation-specific.
+The options in the configuration files are the same as the longer named options used in the command line.

 ```
 #############################################################